itipsterovich/Tipje/Resources/Tipje_instrustions.md

 - Only one editable card is shown at a time.
 - Custom chores are available for selection and saving to the kid’s chores collection, and show up in Admin and Home.
 - Placeholder text for custom chore input is styled to match the card border color and wraps to 2 lines.

+## Onboarding & Login Localization (2024-07)

+- All user-facing text in onboarding and login screens uses the `LocalizedText("key")` SwiftUI view, which observes the current language and always fetches the correct translation from the active bundle.
+This enables true runtime language switching.
+- For all text field placeholders (e.g., email, password), use `NSLocalizedString("key", tableName: nil, bundle: Bundle.main, value: "", comment: "")` to ensure the placeholder updates instantly when the language changes.
+- The language selector (globe button) is shown only on the first onboarding screen.
+When the user selects a language, the entire onboarding and login UI updates immediately to the chosen language, without restarting the app.
+- All localization keys for onboarding and login are present in both `en.lproj/Localizable.strings` and `nl.lproj/Localizable.strings`.
+- This approach ensures a seamless, user-friendly multilingual onboarding experience and is the standard for all future onboarding and login UI in Tipje.